ElvinLit/cse15l-lab-reports/lab3.md

 ```
 - Briefly describe why the fix addresses the issue.
 The issue with the method was that instead of modifying the `newArray`, we were modifying the original `arr`.
 As a result, the method would always return a list of 0s since the elements that were being copied were values of 0 from the newly created empty array.
 To fix this, I simply changed the method to modify `newArray` so that it gets filled with elements from the original array.

+## Part 2 - Researching Commands
+I am using the `find` command
+1. `find ./technical -type d`
+  - This command finds all the directories within `./technical`.